chinapandaman/PyPDFForm/docs/prepare.md

 ## Create a dropdown widget

-A dropdown widget shares a similar set of parameter as a text field, except a list of `options` needs to be
+A dropdown widget shares a similar set of parameters as a text field, with the only significant difference being a list of `options` needs to be specified:
-specified:

 ```python
 from PyPDFForm import PdfWrapper